 A key component of Panthera’s mission is fostering the next generation of felid conservationists.
-The Kaplan Graduate Awards provide research and project costs for post-graduate students; the Liz Claiborne Art Ortenberg Jaguar Research Grant Program supports conservation efforts on the jaguar throughout the jaguar corridor and The Small Cat Action Fund supports conservation projects on wild felids weighing less than 25 kilograms.
-Panthera’s grant programs intend to support promising felid conservationist and cultivate a new generation of practitioners dedicated to wild cat conservation.
+The Kaplan Graduate Awards provide research and project costs for post-graduate students, the Liz Claiborne Art Ortenberg Jaguar Research Grant Program supports conservation efforts on the jaguar throughout the jaguar corridor and The Small Cat Action Fund supports conservation projects on wild felids weighing less than 25 kilograms.
+Panthera is excited to partner with the Emanuel J. Friedman Philanthropies to launch a new awards program, The Friedman Cheetah Conservation Grants Program, which supports in situ research and conservation activities on the cheetah in Africa.
+Panthera’s grant programs are designed to support promising felid conservationist and cultivate a new generation of practitioners dedicated to wild cat conservation.

 To apply and learn more about Panthera's grant programs, please click on the links below:

 If you are seeking renewal for a previous grant, please contact us directly.